Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Experiments

 \section{Experiments}

-This section evaluates when FISTA reduces (and when it can increase) the total degree-weighted work for $\ell_1$-regularized PageRank, reflecting the tradeoff in \Cref{thm:double_reg_work}.
+This section evaluates when FISTA reduces (and when it can increase) the total work for $\ell_1$-regularized PageRank, reflecting the tradeoff in \Cref{thm:double_reg_work}.
 We present two sets of experiments.
 First, we consider a controlled synthetic core-boundary-exterior graph family.
-Details on parameter tuning are given in \cref{app:exp_setting_details}.
+Details on parameter tuning are given in \cref{app:exp_setting_details}\footnote{In our experiments, we did not over-regularize the problem.}.
 Second, we compare ISTA and FISTA on real data: SNAP \citep{leskovec2014snap} graphs.
-In our experiments, we did not over-regularize the problem.

 For synthetic experiments the no-percolation assumption is satisfied.
 We use a three-block node partition $V = S \cup \mathcal{B} \cup \mathrm{Ext}$, where $S$ (the core) contains the seed.
 The induced subgraph on $S$ is a clique, while $\mathcal{B}$ (the boundary) and $\mathrm{Ext}$ (the exterior) are each internally connected.
 Cross-region connectivity is sparse: the core connects to $\mathcal{B}$ with a fixed per-core fan-out, and each exterior node has one neighbor in $\mathcal{B}$.
-This yields a clear block structure in the adjacency matrix and lets us vary the boundary size/volume $\vol(\mathcal{B})$ while keeping the core fixed. \Cref{fig:adjacency_binned_density} visualizes an example of this construction.
-We provide details in \cref{app:exp_setting_details}\footnote{Code that reproduces all experiments is available at \url{https://github.com/watcl-lab/accelerated_l1_PageRank_experiments}.}.
+This yields a block structure in the adjacency matrix and lets us vary the boundary size/volume $\vol(\mathcal{B})$ while keeping the core fixed, see \Cref{fig:adjacency_binned_density}.
+We provide details in \cref{app:exp_setting_details} \ifarxiv \footnote{Code that reproduces all experiments is available at \url{https://github.com/watcl-lab/accelerated_l1_PageRank_experiments}.}. \else \footnote{Code that reproduces all experiments is available in the supplementary material.} \fi